Jon Mellish

-Jon James Alexander Mellish (born 19 September 1997) is an English professional footballer who plays for club Milton Keynes Dons, on loan from club Wigan Athletic, as a defender and midfielder.
+Jon James Alexander Mellish (born 19 September 1997) is an English professional footballer who plays for club Wigan Athletic, as a defender and midfielder.

 Early and personal life

 Born in South Shields, Mellish attended Gateshead College.

 Career

 Mellish began his career with Gateshead, making his senior debut during the 2016–17 season.
 He moved on loan to Newcastle Benfield in November 2017.

 Carlisle United

 He signed for Carlisle United in May 2019.
 He scored his first goal for Carlisle in a 1–0 win against Barrow on 3 October 2020.
 He signed a new contract with the club later that month.
 He was a prolific scorer for the club in the 2020–21 season.
 Mellish played in the 2023 EFL League Two play-off final at Wembley Stadium as Carlisle defeated Stockport County on penalties.
 After having scored an own goal in the final, Mellish would later convert his penalty in the shootout.
 On 29 March 2024, Mellish scored his first career hat-trick in a 3–1 away win over promotion-chasing Peterborough United.